 #10: Turn on your Uber app.

-This strategy will only work if drive for Uber already.
-Still, it might be worth signing up now if you know you'll need money in the future.
+This strategy will only work if you drive with Uber already.
+Still, it might be worth signing up now if you know you’ll need money in the future.

 #11: Complete a task through Fiverr.

 If you have technical or design skills, advertising your services on a website like Fiverr is a smart move.
 Not only can you score ongoing work, but you can pick up one-off jobs that lead to cash fairly quickly.